-As the ICD-10 deadline of October 1, 2015 approaches, MGMA continues to advocate on behalf of our members and provide tools and resources to help make the transition to ICD-10 coding more cost effective and less disruptive to their organizations.
+The ICD-10 deadline of October 1, 2015 has approached and MGMA continues to advocate on behalf of our members and provide tools and resources to help make ICD-10 coding more cost effective and less disruptive to their organizations.

-Take a look at the comprehensive list of ICD-10 training, resources, and guides below to help your healthcare organization through the stages of transitioning to ICD-10.
+Take a look at the comprehensive list of ICD-10 training, resources, and guides below to help your healthcare organization with ICD-10.

 As of Oct.
 1, 2015, physician practices are required to adopt the International Classification of Diseases, 10th Revision (ICD-10) code set for diagnosis.